BenTaylorPublic/screeps/README.md

 Spawn a new miner before the old one dies, so no downtime.
     This is minor, because a creep only dies every 50 minutes So, with a 1 minute walk time, it would give 2% more power

-Hauling between rooms
-    (Energy, and minerals), when starting room is RoomStage 8 (maybe 7?)
-    Might help to speed up getting all rooms to 8?

 Power
     Power creeps control